Navanethan22/foundational-agentic-architecture/README.md

   Runs as a separate service on port 8101 (see below).
 Not redistributed in this repo; it is not my code.
 - **`mcp_server.py`** — the 9-tool MCP server *is* included for runnability, but
-  it too is course-provided scaffolding, not part of my contribution.
+  it too is external scaffolding, not part of my contribution.

 ## Architecture